 The company should follow the best practices in handling investors’ money.
 While you are yet to commit your coins to it, you can learn from individuals already in the deal.
 Check where the entrepreneurs’ contributions go, and ensure they are not getting directed to a trading account or the company is cashing them out.

 Such cash handling practices are warning signs on the team’s probability of taking off with investors’ money.

 Listen To Your Gut

 Every investment should come after extensive research and consideration.
-You can approach the ICO in the best way, and everything from your research seems legit.
-However, your guts could still communicate otherwise, and you feel quite uneasy.
+Then, you can approach the ICO best, and everything from your research seems legit.
+However, your guts could still communicate otherwise, and you feel pretty uneasy.

 If your guts say something is not okay, you should follow that.
-Numerous ICO options are available, and you can always find another or even better offering.
+Numerous ICO options are available; you can always find another or even better offering.

 Although they are high-risk investment options and still unregulated in most countries, ICOs are an excellent way to raise capital and earn investors huge profits.
 You can evaluate the warning signs for a potential ICO scam, but remember that being legit is still not a guarantee of benefits.

 Investors should do their homework and treat the investment like any other, not a golden opportunity.
 You could reap high, but it’s all about probability.
 However, you could increase your chances by thoroughly scrutinizing every opportunity that comes your way.
 That way, you are unlikely to fall into the traps of scammers or invest in blind projects.